 ARRIVING IN ENGLAND

 Travel Arrangements

 It is your responsibility to make travel arrangements to Winchester.
-There is also information on student-oriented travel agencies, instructions for booking a flight, and other travel information in the Study Abroad Handbook.
-Please see the section "Getting to Winchester" for detailed travel information.
+Carefully read the information on student-oriented travel agencies, instructions for booking a flight, and other travel information in the Study Abroad Handbook.
+Note that